livingkurt/Developer-Profile-Generator/README.md

 ## Back End

 This application was fully made in the backend.
 I used node.js, axios, and puppeteer to gather all of the information from github, create the pdf file, and place all the desired information in a nice and neat way.
+I added extra functionality that allows a user to choose whether they would like a index.html file made or not with the same data that makes the pdf.

 ## Challenges